rishit836/Chatbot/README.md

 3. CUDA (if you want to train on a GPU)

 *The overall implementation is inspired by [this](https://pytorch.org/tutorials/beginner/chatbot_tutorial.html) post on [pytorch.org](https://pytorch.org/)*

+I was trying to learning Python Chatbot so i got a lot of help from this python repostory make sure to check out the owner :)